Affiliate marketing is booming. In fact, affiliate marketing spend has an annual growth rate of 10%, and 80% of brands now have an affiliate program!

 Startups should stick with affiliate program tools offering basic features.
 You won’t have to manage a large volume of affiliates, and this approach can prevent you from paying for functions you don’t need.

 Enterprises need more advanced affiliate marketing tools, but be prepared as this can get costly in the long run!

-Fortunately for your business, we scoured the web and tested 14 of the top tools, to find the 8 best affiliate management software for maximum growth and revenue.
+Fortunately for your business, we scoured the web and tested all the top tools, to find the best affiliate management software for maximum growth and revenue.

 Consider all the aspects of your affiliate management program and use this opportunity to get it all on paper.
 This affiliate management program task makes it easy to stay ahead of your program and ensure you achieve your goals.

 It will also be much easier to communicate your requirements to affiliates and give them an accurate idea of what traffic you expect them to drive.

 Finding the best affiliates for your program is the most challenging part.
 However, there are some great ways to find the perfect affiliates, so check out our guide on 8 super easy ways to find affiliates!

 You need affiliates likely to drive results and have buyers sharing characteristics with your customer base.
 Your affiliates must also have website authority and high organic traffic.